 The author of twenty-two books of poetry, fiction and books for children, Gary Barwin is a writer, musician and multimedia artist from Hamilton, Ontario and the author of the nationally bestselling novel, Yiddish for Pirates (Penguin Random House Canada) which won the Stephen Leacock Medal for Humour, the Canadian Jewish Literary Award was shortlisted for the Scotiabank Giller Prize and the Governor General’s Award; and For It is a Pleasure and a Surprise to Breathe: New and Selected Poems, ed.
 Alessandro Porco (Wolsak and Wynn, 2019.)

 A finalist for the National Magazine Awards (Poetry), he is a three-time recipient of Hamilton Poetry Book of the Year, has also received the Hamilton Arts Award for Literature and has co-won the bpNichol Chapbook Award and the K.M.
 Hunter Arts Award.
 He was one of the judges for the 2017 CBC Poetry Prize.
 Barwin has been Writer-in-Residence at Western University, Hillfield Strathallan College and McMaster University and the Hamilton Public Library.
 He will be the Edna Staebler writer-in-residence at Wilfrid Laurier University in Winter 2019.

 His writing and recordings have been published/released in hundreds of magazines and journals internationally—from Readers Digest to Granta.
 He is on the organizing committee for Hamilton’s LitLive Series and regularly presents, performs and exhibits in the city.

-His newest collection of poetry is a collaboration with Tom Prime, entitled A Cemetery for Holes, forthcoming from Gordon Hill Press in Fall 2019.
+His collaborative collection of poems written with Tom Prime, A Cemetery for Holes, is available from Gordon Hill Press.

 Barwin lives in Hamilton and at garybarwin.com.